Get more out of your DevOps with Containers!

-Opcito’s recent blog, DevOps A Culture More Than A Practice, accentuated how DevOps is aiming to establish a culture and environment to revolutionize the IT industry by improving performance, increasing productivity, efficiency, and encouraging innovation.
-Simplest and a very generalised way to put DevOps is, breaking down barriers between your development and IT operations team to strike a perfect harmony between processes which will lead to faster, coordinated delivery of software.
-However, to attain this perfect synchronization between your Dev and Ops teams there should be a medium over which these two can communicate and compute.
-The majority of businesses are talking about making significant progress in their DevOps initiative but there can be lot of difficulties in actual DevOps pipeline.
-The shared environment can be one of them, where your IT processes have to wait in a long queue for their turn to utilise the resources.
-Virtualization, especially of your machines, is one of the solutions which can solve some of your problems but again it has limited resources for storage and compute and you have to wait for human approvals to utilise them.
-Even if we automate the approval process, the limited set of resources still poses a problem which needs to be answered.
+Opcito’s recent blog, DevOps A Culture More Than A Practice, accentuated how DevOps aims to establish a culture and environment to revolutionize the IT industry by improving performance, increasing productivity and efficiency, and encouraging innovation.
+The simplest and very generalized way to put DevOps is, breaking down barriers between your development and IT operations team to strike a perfect harmony between processes which will lead to faster, coordinated delivery of software.
+However, to attain this perfect synchronization between your Dev and Ops teams, there should be a medium over which these two can communicate and compute.
+Most businesses are talking about making significant progress in their DevOps initiative, but there can be a lot of difficulties in the actual DevOps pipeline.
+The shared environment can be one of them, where your IT processes have to wait in a long queue to utilize the resources.
+Virtualization, especially of your machines, is one of the solutions which can solve some of your problems, but again, it has limited resources for storage and computing, and you have to wait for human approvals to utilize them.
+Even if we automate the approval process, the limited set of resources still poses a problem that needs to be answered.

-This problem can be solved by virtualization of an operating system that allows multiple isolated instances, which we call containers.
-Containers can make it easier to host multiple applications inside portable environments which in a way solves most of the problems with DevOps.
+This problem can be solved by virtualizing an operating system that allows multiple isolated instances, which we call containers.
+Containers can make it easier to host multiple applications inside portable environments, which in a way, solves most of the problems with DevOps.

-How containers solve the problems associated with DevOps pipeline?
+How do containers solve the problems associated with the DevOps pipeline?

-Containers can solve the problems associated with Dev and Ops teams by establishing proper communication, making the overall DevOps team organised, efficient and secure because of the following attributes:
+Containers can solve the problems associated with Dev and Ops teams by establishing proper communication, making the overall DevOps team organized, efficient, and secure because of the following attributes:

 - Consistent environment for development, testing, and production